Kamer-Kollezhsky rampart

 During the Communist rule, some of these streets were renamed after revolutionaries, however preserving the archaic elements Val and Zastava, which resulted in ridiculous names like Frunzensky Val (lit.
 Frunze's Rampart, the historical name Khamovnichesky Val was restored in 1986 even before Perestroika actually began) and Abel'manovskaya Zastava (lit.
 Abelman's Checkpoint, the name persist up to now).
-This was a source of jokes.
+Such names have been a source of jokes.

 Territories around the rampart developed in the second half of the 19th century as industrial, working-class neighborhoods.

 The Third Ring, built in the 1990s, coincides with the rampart in its northern segment; in the north-eastern segment (Lefortovo), the rampart extends beyond Third Ring; elsewhere, the Third Ring extends beyond the rampart.
 Likewise, the boundary of Central Administrative District is distinct from both Kamer-Kollezhsky Val and Third Ring.